ComputeBnB/ComputeBnB/README.md

 ### Hour 4

-- execute a simple Python script
+- execute a simple Python script in Docker
 - return success or failure

 ### Hour 5